jennajones12/atlas-AirBnB_clone_v2/README.md

     (hbnb) User.update("98bea5de-9cb0-4d78-8a9d-c4de03521c30", name "Todd the Toad")

 ### **Update (by dictionary) -**
-updates attributes of a user object based on its class name, ID, and a dictionary representation of attributes.
+updates attributes of a user object based on its class name, ID, and a dictionary representation of attributes

 '*<class_name>.update(<_id>, <dictionary>)*'
 #### Example:
     (hbnb) User.update("98bea5de-9cb0-4d78-8a9d-c4de03521c30", {'name': 'Fred the Frog', 'age': 9})